Elaissa/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
 W pierwszym przypadku użycie hyperdrive dotyczy jednego modelu z różnymi parametrami ale AutoML działa na różnych modelach.
 Hyperdrive trzeba zbudować plik treningowy train.py, ale w AutoML potrzebujemy tylko przekazania danych i zdefiniowana zadania.
 AutoML jest łatwiejsze w użyciu praca z nim jest szybsza.
 Praca z hypierdrive jest dłuższa ze względu  na napisanie pliky trian.py.
-Najlepszym modelem w hyperdrive jest aalgorytm klasyfikacyjny Logistic Regressor z następującymi parametrami C= 0.57, max_iter= 150 i accuracy= 91.1%.
+Najlepszym modelem w hyperdrive jest aalgorytm klasyfikacyjny Logistic Regressor z następującymi parametrami C= 0.8626611368448052, max_iter= 150 i accuracy= 91,18%.
-AutoML przy algorytmie VotingAssambe z accuracy na poziomie 91.9%.
+AutoML przy algorytmie VotingAssambe z accuracy na poziomie 91,68 %.

 First in case of Hyperdrive only one model with different hyperparameters was searched, but AutoML worked with many other models as well.
 In Hyperdrive we have to build a training script, but in AutoML we just need to pass the data, and define the task.
 AutoML is easy to use, I got my AutoML working in first run, but for Hyperdrive, two days were spent.
-The best model using hyperdrive is LOgistic Regressor Classifier with C= 0.57, max_iter = 150, and accuracy = 91.4%.
-The AutoML gives us the best result for 91.9%.
+The best model using hyperdrive is LOgistic Regressor Classifier with C= 0.8626611368448052, max_iter = 150, and accuracy = 91,18%.
+The AutoML gives us the best result for accuracy 91,68 %.

 ## Future work